gretkierewicz/dissertation/README.md

 - Utils / OneToOneRelationViewSet - new ViewSet to make this relation easier to setup.
 - Pensum Reduction / Changed Reduction to be One-to-One relation.
   Refactored view, model, serializer and url patterns.
+- Order - Refactored view set with new utils' class.

 ### To be done: